nna0921/Image_Classification_Vit/README.md

 - 3-5 epochs generally work well for transfer learning here.
 - You may explore 4-bit quantization for inference (use bitsandbytes), but ensure correctness.
 - Keep checkpoints and a clear evaluation report with sample predictions.

 ---

-## Deliverables checklist

-- [ ] GitHub repo with code, README, and scripts (this repo)
-- [ ] Deployed demo (Streamlit or Gradio) — add final link above
-- [ ] Evaluation report in `reports/` including metrics, confusion matrix, and sample predictions
-- [ ] Blog post draft in `blog/draft_medium.md` describing dataset, model choices, training details, and results
-- [ ] Saved model checkpoints in `outputs/` (regularly during training)

----

-## Academic integrity / AI usage

-Per the assignment rules:
-- AI tools may be used for help (debugging, snippets, learning), but not for generating the full project code.
-Entirely AI-generated submissions will receive 0.
-- Record any AI assistance briefly in your report (e.g., "Used ChatGPT for debugging and small code snippets").

----